Whalley Range, Manchester: Topography

 The area also had a feature that appears in many Victorian and Edwardian large-scale developments in Manchester: the entirely private road.
-Some can still be seen off Wilbraham Road, and the best example elsewhere in the area is Green Walk off Wood Road.
-Wellington Road was only adopted by the highway authority within living memory, and the stretch between Alness Road and Alexandra Road is still wholly owned by St Bede's College, as it bisects their campus.
+Some can still be seen off Wilbraham Road and the best example elsewhere in the area is Green Walk off Wood Road.
+Wellington Road was only adopted by the highway authority within living memory; the stretch between Alness Road and Alexandra Road is still wholly owned by St Bede's College, as it bisects their campus.
 The area also has no 'streets', as these were a status indicator to Victorians.
 The few extant highways were renamed 'road' from 'lane', as this also indicated a certain status.
 This appears to be merely a fashion, however, as later Victorians appeared to favour the bucolic part of the 'rus in urbes' equation.
 Too bucolic, however, was not popular either: Doghouse Lane became Kingsbrook Road and Dark Lane became Clarendon Road.